The correlation between the 500 pc scale molecular gas masses and AGN powers for massive elliptical galaxies: Results

 \section{Results}

-Using the CASA task \texttt{immoments}, images of the integrated intensity, velocity center, and full width at half-maximum (FWHM) were created for the vicinities of the AGNs in the 9 galaxies covering each CO line (figure~\ref{fig:image}).
+Using the CASA task \texttt{immoments}, images of the integrated intensity, intensity-weighted mean radial velocity (velocity center hereafter), and intensity-weighted mean velocity dispersion (full width at half-maximum or FWHM) were created for the vicinities of the AGNs in the 9 galaxies covering each CO line (figure~\ref{fig:image}).
 We extracted spectra from the central 500~pc region centered on the AGNs.
+We confirmed that the maximum recoverable scales are much larger than 500~pc for all the targets and the missed flux from the 500~pc region should be ignorable.
 Each spectrum was fitted with a model consisting of one or two Gaussian components (figure~\ref{fig:spec}).
 The significance levels of those line components are $>5\:\sigma$.
 The best-fitting line center velocity $v$ relative to the galaxy rest frame, FWHM, and integrated intensity for each gaussian component $S_{\rm CO}\Delta v$ are presented in table~\ref{tab:result}.
-We ignored line-like structures if the line center velocity is $|v|\gtrsim 500\rm\: km\: s^{-1}$ because the corresponding gases are unlikely to be bound to the nuclei; they may be gas blobs that are falling toward or being ejected from the galactic centers.
-Hydra~A has a prominent disk and substantial absorption due to the disk is seen at the line frequency at the position of the AGN (\cite{2019MNRAS.485..229R}; see figure~\ref{fig:image}).
+We ignored line-like features if the line center velocity is $|v|\gtrsim 500\rm\: km\: s^{-1}$ because the corresponding gases are unlikely to be bound to the nuclei although they may still reside in the disks of central galaxies.
+They may be gas blobs that are falling toward or being ejected from the galactic centers.
+Hydra~A has a prominent cold molecular gas disk seen in CO and substantial absorption due to the disk is seen at the line frequency at the position of the AGN (\cite{2019MNRAS.485..229R}; see figure~\ref{fig:image}).
 Thus, we excluded the innermost 160~pc, and we extracted and examined the spectra in the eastern and western regions of the AGN separately (figure~\ref{fig:spec}).
 The parenthesized FWHM values shown in table~\ref{tab:result} are the flux averages of the two gaussian components except for Hydra~A, for which it is the flux average of the east and west values.